Your Newborn Baby (and their complicated sleep needs!)

 If your 12 week old baby is still having 4 or 5 hours total day sleep, they will likely start to wake a lot more in the night, resist settling at bedtime, stay awake for long periods (especially between 2-4am) or waking early in the morning.

 If, on the other hand, your baby is not doing even close to these nap hours, they are at risk of becoming overtired.
-There may be several reasons why your baby is struggling with naps but the best place to start is by ruling out over or under tiredness with our Sleep and Nutrition Program.
+There may be several reasons why your baby is struggling with naps but the best place to start is by ruling out over or under tiredness with our Little Ones App.
 Once you can rule out over or under tiredness out of the equation, you'll be one giant step closer to working out what’s going on with your little one’s sleep.

 Day & Night Confusion: